-Our gaming and entertainment gift guide brings together a variety of interests and price points.
+The holidays are right around the corner, but there’s still time to load up on some awesome escapes and fun distractions before they arrive.
+To help you find the right gift, we’ve pulled together a variety of ideas at varying price points.
 This includes everything from a god-tier gaming keyboard and LG’s razor-sharp OLED to an annual subscription to The New York Times Crossword.
-We’ve also included a number of first- and third-party controllers, a classic anime collection, and a board game that’s both easy to ogle and a joy to play.
+We’ve also included a number of controllers, a classic anime collection, and Samus Aran’s first dedicated outing on the Nintendo Switch.
 Regardless of who you’re shopping for — or your budget — below is a collection of the very best that nerdery has to offer.

 Animal Crossing Monopoly

 Perhaps the most wholesome evolution of this capitalism-driven franchise, the adorable veneer of Animal Crossing might just be enough to prevent any board-flipping tantrums when you land on Boardwalk for the eighth time.
 Animal Crossing Monopoly replaces all the properties with adorable fruit, fossils, and bugs.
 Even the classic tokens have been replaced by chunky Animal Crossing personas.